Super-Protocol/docs/docs/developers/deployment_guides/python/solution.md

 ## Set-up entrypoint.py

 For illustration purposes, we will use a simple Python code as example.
+This program processes text files in a specified input directory, generates image from each text input, and saves the images in an output directory.

 Create `entrypoint.py` file in `run` directory and add the following code: